j-fu/VoronoiFVM.jl/docs/src/method.md

 to preserve a number of physical quantities if they are present on the continuous level:
 - local and global mass conservation
 - positivity of solutions
-- maximum principle: in the absence of source and reaction terms, local extrema of the stationary solution are located at the domain boudaries, never in the interior.
+- maximum principle: in the absence of source and reaction terms, local extrema of the stationary solution are located at the domain boundaries, never in the interior.
 For transient problems, local extrema in the interior can only come from the initial value.
 - Consistency to thermodynamics: entropy production etc.

 Many of these properties are hard to prove for finite element methods, in particular for the convection-diffusion case.